-4.3.1.2 Real and Double Precision Type.
-The real type approximates the mathematical real numbers.
-A processor must provide two or more approximation methods that define sets of values that are representable for data entities of type real.
+4.2.1.2 Real and Double Precision Type.
+The real type approximates the mathematical 35 real numbers.
+A processor must provide two or more approximation methods that define sets of values for data of type real.
 Each such method is characterized by an effective decimal precision and an effective decimal exponent range.
-The effective decimal precision of an approximation method is returned by the inquiry intrinsic function EFFECTIVE\PRECISION (13.9.38) and the effective decimal range is returned by the inquiry intrinsic function EFFECTIVE\EXPONENT\RANGE (13.9.37).
+The effective decimal precision of approximation method is returned by the inquiry intrinsic EFFECTIVE\PRECISION (13.11.34) and the effective decimal range is returned by the 40 inquiry intrinsic function EFFECTIVE\EXPONENT\RANGE (13.11.33).

-A data entity of type real may have real type parameters specified for precision and exponent range.
-The values specified for these type parameters indicate minimum requirements for the approximation method selected to represent the data object.
+A data entity of type real may have precision and exponent range parameters specified for precision and exponent range.
+The values specified for these type parameters indicate minimum requirements for the approximation method selected for the data object.
 A processor must select an approximation method with an effective decimal precision that is greater than or equal to the specified precision, and with an effective decimal exponent range that is greater than or equal to the specified exponent range.
 If more than one such method exists, the processor must select the method with effective decimal precision that exceeds the specified precision required by the least margin.
 If more than one method still exists, the processor must select the method with effective decimal exponent range that exceeds the specified exponent range by the least margin.
 If more than one method still exists, the method selected is processor dependent.
 If no method exists that satisfies the specified precision and exponent range, the processor must indicate an error condition, but other processor action is undefined.